OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 - **Find the library being used**: This can be done using the following methods:
   - Check the [cartfile](ttps://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile "cartfile") if Carthage is used.
 	- Check the [podfile](https://guides.cocoapods.org/syntax/podfile.html "podfile") if Cocoapods is used.
-	- Check the FRAMEWORK, CHECK HTE HEADERFILES, CHECK THE CODE FLOWS, CHECK THE PACKAGE MANAGER
+	- TODO: HVG!
+Check the FRAMEWORK, CHECK HTE HEADERFILES, CHECK THE CODE FLOWS, CHECK THE PACKAGE MANAGER
 - **Determine the version being used**: VERSION AND SHORTCOMINGS
 - **BY HAND???**: EITHER VERIFY FOR EACH PARAMETER (CONSULT STANDARDS ) OR RECOMMEND TO USE ONE OF THE LIBRARIES.